 Classes of financial assets

-2016 \$000 2015 \$000
+2019 \$000 2018 \$000

 Carrying amounts

-Cash and cash equivalents 3,935 4,923
+Cash and cash equivalents 5,089 4,492

-Receivables from exchange transactions 1,042 1,885
+Receivables from exchange

-4,977 6,808

-No receivables from exchange transactions are considered to be past due or impaired.
+transactions 1,512 1,858

+6,601 6,350

 The Board of Directors has assessed that all of the above financial assets are not impaired or past due for each of the reporting dates under review and are of good credit quality.
-The credit risks for cash and cash equivalents, short-term investments and long-term investments are considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
-No impairment loss has been recorded in relation to the bonds portfolio held by the Company as all investments in bonds have been graded AAby Standard & Poor's and the bonds are not past due.
+The credit risk for cash and cash equivalents is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
 The carrying amounts disclosed above are the Company's maximum possible credit risk exposure in relation to these instruments.